Some Scary Things Are Worth Sharing

 I got criticized for publishing the draft of our project and product plan.
 “It is not complete, I can’t use it!” one manager told me.
 My boss said that I would only confuse people by posting daily the current version of our still evolving plan.
 My argument was that as of today the plan was as complete as we knew how to make it.
 Tomorrow it would get more detail as we learned more.

-In another case, another project manager told me that I couldn’t see their plan,and that I needed to make my own plans without seeing their project plan, because they have not yet gotten their plan approved by their management.
+In another case, another project manager told me that I couldn’t see their plan, and that I needed to make my own plans without seeing their project plan because they have not yet gotten their plan approved by their management.
 I wondered how they could get approval for a plan before they had all the inputs from everyone who needed to execute the plan?

 People Appreciate The Early Sharing of Plans

-I’m big on both brutal honesty “tell the status as it is” – not spin it or leave out critical issues — and on communicating early and often.
-Many folks are fearful of communicating too soon what they are thinking.
-They are afraid of the criticism they’ll get (yes, I see a lot when I communicate early — so be tough) or they only want feedback from supportive or otherwise safe people.
+I’m big on both brutal honesty “tell the status as it is” — not spin it or leave out critical issues — and on communicating early and often.
+Many folks are fearful of communicating too soon about what they are thinking.
+They are afraid of the criticism they’ll get (yes, I get a lot when I communicate early — so be tough) or they only want feedback from supportive or otherwise safe people.

 Innovative Ideas Come From Early Sharing

 Instead, as the experience at Ford indicates, taking a chance and communicating early and often has always paid me dividends.
-The Ford example is particularly nice in that it shows the same experience I’ve had at finding folks I would never thought to have talked to and from whom I’ve gotten great and sometimes critical information.
-I’d like to think that in this age of hyper-social communications that we would be leaning more towards open sharing of information.
+The Ford example is particularly nice in that it shows the same experience I’ve had at finding folks I would never have thought to have talked to and from whom I’ve gotten great and sometimes critical information.
+I’d like to think that in this age of hyper-social communications that we would be leaning more towards the open sharing of information.

 Sharing Doesn’t Mean Giving Up Control

-With that said however, I still like the following notion:
+With that said, however, I still like the following notion:

 There be three points of business … the preparation; the debate or examination; and the perfection … Let the middle be the work of the many, and the first and the last the work of the few.
 Essay of Dispatch, Sir Francis Bacon, circa 1600.